valhuber/Allocation/readme.md

 This project is to illustrate the use of [Allocation](https://github.com/valhuber/LogicBank/wiki/Sample-Project---Allocation).

-Allocation is a pattern (more examples below), where:
+Allocation is a pattern where:

 > A ```Provider``` allocates to a list of ```Recipients```,
 >creating ```Allocation``` rows.